-If the DefaultContainerName property is a null reference (Nothing in Visual Basic), then the entitySetName has to be fully qualified as in <Entity Container Name>.<Entity Set Name>.
+If the DefaultContainerName property is Nothing, then the entitySetName has to be fully qualified as in <Entity Container Name>.<Entity Set Name>.

-If the DefaultContainerName is not a null reference (Nothing in Visual Basic), then the entitySetName can be either <Entity Container Name>.<Entity Set Name> or <Entity Set Name>.
+If the DefaultContainerName is not Nothing, then the entitySetName can be either <Entity Container Name>.<Entity Set Name> or <Entity Set Name>.

 The object being attached is not required to have an EntityKey associated with it.
 If the object does not have an entity key, then entitySetName cannot be an empty string.